What is Peroneal Retinaculum

 Swelling can be seen posterior to the lateral malleolus.
 Tenderness can be elicited over the tendons or posterolateral aspect of ankle on palpation.

 A ‘pseudotumor’ like bulging over the peroneal tendons can be seen.
 Patients can voluntarily subluxation the tendons with or without a popping sound.

 The sensation of apprehension or subluxation with active dorsiflexion and eversion against resistance cause subluxation/dislocation with apprehension.

 Pain/ apprehension with passive dorsiflexion and eversion of the ankle in patients with superior peroneal retinacular tear.

 A plain x-ray in an internally rotated view will show a cortical avulsion off the distal tip of the lateral malleolus (fleck sign, rim fracture).
 The patient should be evaluated for varus hindfoot deformity.

-MRI – An axial view of a slightly flexed ankle can demonstrate anatomic anomalies leading to pathology such as an additional peroneus quartus muscle or a low-lying peroneus brevis muscle belly.
+MRI – An axial view of a slightly flexed ankle can demonstrate anatomic anomalies leading to pathologies such as an additional peroneus Quartus muscle or a low-lying peroneus brevis muscle belly.

-Short leg cast immobilization and protected weight bearing for 6 weeks
+- Non-operative: Short leg cast immobilization and protected weight-bearing for 6 weeks

 - Indications – all acute injuries in nonprofessional athletes

-Technique – tendons of peroneal muscles are reduces reduced at the time of appling the cast.
+- Technique – tendons of peroneal muscles are reduces reduced at the time of applying the cast.

 - Outcomes – success rates for nonsurgical management are only marginally better than 50%.

 - Acute repair of superior peroneal retinaculum and deepening of the fibular groove

-Indications – acute tendon dislocations in serious athletes who desire a quick return to sports or individuals with active lifestyle – presence of a longitudinal tear
+Indications – Acute Tendon Dislocations in serious athletes who desire a quick return to sports or individuals with an active lifestyle – the presence of a longitudinal tear

 - Groove-deepening with soft tissue transfer and/or osteotomy

 Indications – Chronic/Recurrent Dislocation

-Technique – if reconstruction of superior peroneal retinaculum tear is not possible, treatment focuses on other aspects of peroneal stability typically involves groove-deepening in addition to soft tissue transfers or bone block techniques (osteotomies to further contain the tendons within the sulcus)
+Technique: If reconstruction of the Superior Peroneal Retinaculum Tear is not possible, treatment focuses on other aspects of peroneal stability typically involves groove-deepening in addition to soft tissue transfers or bone block techniques (osteotomies to further contain the tendons within the sulcus)